At some schools you may spend 4 years reading about anthropology. At Radford, we have engaging course work filled with hands-on experiences.

 You won’t just learn from textbooks, in your classes you'll learn by doing real anthropology.

 Anthropology is the scientific study of humans and humanity.
 Because the field is about what makes all humans the same - and what makes us diverse, the classes are centered around experiences that will teach.
-Students will enjoy opportunities for hands-on learning in small class settings including anthropology labs, active archeological digs, and study abroad trips.
+Students will enjoy opportunities for hands-on learning in small class settings including anthropology labs, active archaeological digs, and study abroad trips.

 At Radford, students can take classes in all four of the classical fields: Physical Anthropology, Archeology, Cultural Anthropology, and Linguistic Anthropology.
 In addition to the regular coursework, students have the opportunity to do individual studies to work in small groups or one-on-one with a professor on a topic of their choosing for credit.